qingstor/qscamel/README.md

 # different tasks.
 name: example-task
 # type is the type for current task.
-# Available value: copy, fetch, verify+copy, verify+fetch.
+# Available value: copy, fetch
 type: copy

 # source is the source endpoint for current task.